lambdaprime/jeval/README.md

 - run(): Stream<String>

-  Runs the command and returns its output
+  Runs the command and returns its output and stderr as a single stream.

 ### Netcat